A special thanks goes to Ms Marsha T. Ardila/SC Law Enforcement Officers Hall of Fame for all her in-

 June - Launched a Columbia Police Department Twitter Account.

-August - On the 13th the Columbia Police Department launched an online web-based police reporting system, allowing citizens to to file their own police reports.
+August - On the 13th the Columbia Police Department launched an online web-based police reporting system, allowing citizens to file their own police reports.

 August - Columbia changes from the .45 caliber Sig Sauer P220 to the 9mm FNS-9.